 DWP marketplace review:

 The DWP informed NUBSLI that they would be carrying out a marketplace review and invited us to join the steering committee.
 Despite reservations NUBSLI took this opportunity to ensure the work would be as balanced as possible for a government document.
 The deadline for evidence was February 2016 but the report wasn’t published until June 2017.
 Two significant events are therefore not reflected in this document.
-The first is the liquidation of one of the companies awarded a call off, and the second is the boycott of LanguageLine Solutions for attempting to drive down fees by a third.
+The first is the liquidation of one of the companies awarded a call off, and the second is the boycott of LanguageLine Solutions (LLS) for attempting to drive down fees by a third.

 Pearl Linguistics was awarded a call off under the CCS framework in xxxx.
 They went into liquidation in month xxx.
 In their liquidation statement, they cite frameworks as being one of the reasons for their insolvency: